 Remember this shortcut: Months of age = hours of bladder control + 1.
 A three-month-old pup needs a break about every four hours.
 Nights stretch a hair longer, but set at least one alarm so whining doesn’t become the potty bell.

-• Offer a small, protein-rich snack right before bed.
-A frozen, stuffed Kong is puppy Ambien.
+- Offer a bedtime snack.
+A small, protein-rich snack right before bed helps.
+A frozen, stuffed Kong is like puppy Ambien.

 Yes, a tired dog is a quiet dog, but an over-tired pup is like a toddler who skipped nap time.
-Aim for short play bursts, a quick leash stroll, and five-minute obedience sessions sprinkled through the evening.
-Mental puzzles beat a marathon in the “sleepy” department.
+Aim for short play bursts, a quick leash stroll, and five-minute obedience sessions.
+Mental puzzles often beat a physical marathon for inducing sleep.

 Ignoring every whine can turn the crate into a battlefield.
-Instead, teach your pup the crate is a jackpot zone where calm behavior pays.
+Instead, learn how to crate train a puppy so they view the crate as a jackpot zone where calm behavior pays off.

 - Open-door discovery.
 Toss treats inside the crate all day long.
 Let curiosity, not force, lead the way.

 - Cue and treat.
-Once stepping in is easy, add a cue, “bed,” “kennel,” whatever you like, then reward two paws inside.
+Once stepping in is easy, add a cue like “bed” or “kennel,” then reward two paws inside.

 - Short closures.
 Shut the door for one second, feed through the bars, open.
 Next round, count to two, then five, ten, thirty.